SNHU-CS/CS-330/module04/mod4_tutorials.md

 const float zsize = 10.0f;
 ```

 The view and projection matrices are the same for all cubes, so that code remains unchanged.
-The model matrix must change if we are going to draw cubes at different positions (and potentially orientations and scales), so we move that code inside a triple-nested FOR loop.
+The model matrix must change if we are going to draw cubes at different positions (and potentially different orientations and scales), so we move that code inside a triple-nested FOR loop.

 ```
 // 1.
 Scales the object by 2